mtiller/ModelicaBook/text/source/components/subsystems/gear.rst

 Gear Assembly
 -------------

-In this section, we'll take a close look at how to model an simple gear.
+In this section, we'll take a close look at how to model a simple gear.
 We'll consider things like the inertia of each gear element, the backlash that exists between the teeth and, of course, the kinematic relationship between the two rotating shafts.
-We'll first example how a "flat" model of such an assembly would be created and then we'll look at how this flat model can be refactored into a reusable subsystem model that can be used across a wide ranging of applications.
+We'll first show an example how a "flat" model of such an assembly would be created and then we'll look at how this flat model can be refactored into a reusable subsystem model that can be used across a wide ranging of applications.